Fostering academic excellence and biblical virtue to equip students for lives as local and global Christian servants.

 10, 11, 12

-Lab Work: Lab exercises reinforce the concepts covered in the class and provide a hands-on learning experience with the course content.
-However, this course does not have sufficient lab work to fulfill the requirements of a high school “lab science”.
-It is strongly recommended that the student complete both required high school lab sciences (Biology and Chemistry) prior to this course that does not fulfil a “lab science” requirement.
+Lab Activities: Lab exercises reinforce the concepts covered in the class and provide a hands-on learning experience with the course content.
+However, this course does not have sufficient lab work to fulfill the requirements of a high school "lab science."

 Joseph B